williamthome/euneus/README.md

 ## Plugins

 Euneus has a mechanism to easily plug in encoders and decoders.
 You can use the [built-in plugins](#built-in-plugins) to handle common types or create your own in a module by implementing the [euneus_plugin](/src/euneus_plugin.erl) behavior.

+If you have a built-in plugin suggestion, feel free to open a [new issue](https://github.com/williamthome/euneus/issues/new) to discuss it.

 ### Usage